AnushkaRi/todo-list-app/README.md

-# ToDo List App
+# To-Do List App
-Simple ToDo List application build with React.
+Simple To-Do List application built with React.

 Tasks can be added, edited, deleted or crossed if done.